 - Mid-trimester termination of pregnancy (MTPT) – This type of abortion surgery is recommended for pregnancies 13 to 24 weeks.
 In this abortion procedure, the cervix is first dilated and softened.

-Once this is done, vacuum aspiration is performed to suction out the uterine contents.
+Once this is done, vacuum aspiration is performed by an abortion surgeon to suction out the uterine contents.
 Following this, curette and forceps are gently used to ensure that the womb is thoroughly cleared out.